 Flossing is a vital part of your daily oral hygiene routine, and although it may be tempting to skip it there are several good reasons why you shouldn’t, and your teeth will thank you by sticking around for longer.

-Acid is formed as a byproduct of this process and this attacks teeth causing them to de-mineralize, leaving them more susceptible to decay.
+Acid is a byproduct of this process, and this attacks teeth causing them to de-mineralize, leaving them more susceptible to decay.

 Your breath will also be fresher as there will be no food slowly rotting in between your teeth.
 Flossing your teeth also makes you more aware of what’s happening in your mouth so that you can pick up any small changes that might occur and get them treated before they become more serious.